taylorbf/DMP16/z-extras/OOP/README.md

 ## Reading

-Read the McCarthy chapter on loops and objects.
+Read the McCarthy chapters 10 (Objects) and 11 (Arrays of Objects).
+You can do this reading over the next few days.
+It does not have to be done all in one night!

 ## Assignment